Sheffield Park and Garden: History

-The estate is first mentioned in the Domesday Book of 1086, where it is listed as part of the 'rape of Pevensey', an area given by William the Conqueror to his half-brother, Robert, Count of Mortain.
-In August 1538, Thomas Howard, 3rd Duke of Norfolk, entertained King Henry VIII here.
+The estate is first mentioned in the Domesday Book of 1086, where it is listed as part of the Rape of Pevensey, an area given by William the Conqueror to his half-brother, Robert, Count of Mortain.
+In August 1538, Thomas Howard, 3rd Duke of Norfolk, entertained Henry VIII here.

 In 1769, the estate was sold to aspiring politician John Holroyd.
 He was created Baron Sheffield in 1781, where after the estate was known as "Sheffield Place".
 Holroyd lived there with his wife Abigail Way, and spent a fortune on his house and estate: James Wyatt remodelled the house in the fashionable Gothic style, and Capability Brown was consulted and visited the site in 1775 and on subsequent occasions.
 According to Dorothy Stroud, Brown undertook work there in 1776.
 Whilst there are few written records of Brown's work, it is likely that he divided the lake into the Upper and Lower Women's Way Ponds.

 Often regarded as Brown's successor, there is a surviving sketch by Humphry Repton of the park, however Repton's letters record that he did not formally deliver suggestions in one his 'Red Books.
 Nevertheless, according to Edward Hyams, Repton undertook work in the park in 1789.

-In 1876 the third Earl of Sheffield laid out a cricket pitch.
+In 1876 Henry Holroyd, 3rd Earl of Sheffield laid out a cricket pitch.
 It was used on 12 May 1884 for a cricket match between Lord Sheffield's XI and Australia.
 The Australian team won by an innings and 6 runs.

 According to the Sussex Express, by 1885 the area to the north of the lower lake was being remodelled with the inclusion of exotic and native trees.

 Arthur Gilstrap Soames purchased the estate in 1909, having visited the estate in 1899, and continued large-scale planting.
 He also made improvements to the house, including adding an orangery and installing plumbing and heating.
 Upon his death in 1934, the mansion and estate were inherited by his nephew, Arthur Granville Soames.

 During the Second World War, thousands of troops were posted to Sheffield Park.
 Initially this included a Royal Artillery unit, as well as detachments from the Royal Signals and the Royal Army Medical Corps, and Nissen huts were sited in the garden and woods.
 In 1941, Canadian troops moved in, firstly the Quebecois unit, the Régiment de la Chaudière.
 In 1942 the house and garden became the headquarters for the Royal Canadian Artillery.
 The local Home Guard also trained at the park.

 The impact of the presence of the military on the estate was significant, and although Soames attempted restoration work in the post-war period, he ultimately sold the estate to a property company in 1953.